 Homelessness also makes it almost impossible for rough sleepers to access services that those with a secure home can often take for granted.
 Healthcare can be tricky to get while setting up essential facilities required for work or benefits, like a bank account, are also tough without an address.

-To connect rough sleepers with services that can help in England and Wales, send an alert to StreetLink – an organisation which connects people living on the streets with local authority and outreach teams to get them support.
+If you are told about these problems and you are in England and Wales, send an alert to StreetLink – an organisation which connects people living on the streets with local authority and outreach teams to reach support.

-Of course, you could always put a homeless person in touch with one of our distribution offices all over the UK to give them the chance to get themselves a hand up, not a hand out.
+Of course, you could always put a homeless person in touch with one of our distribution offices all over the UK to give them the chance to get themselves a hand up, not a hand out too.